browserengineering/book/book/invalidation.md

 =================

 Protecting `zoom` points the way toward protecting complex layout fields.
-Working toward our goal of invalidating line breaking, let's next work on protecting the `width` field.
+Let's work towards a goal of invalidating line breaking, starting with protecting the `width` field.

 Like `zoom`, `width` is initially set in `DocumentLayout`: